apresdev/apres-terraform/modules/aws/cloudwatchlogs_regional/README.md

 deployed once per AWS account and region.

 API Gateway logging to CloudWatch Logs is also included here, since it follows the same requirement to configure a single item per account/region.
-That can be disabled by setting the `enable_api_gateway_logging` to false.
+That can be disabled by setting `enable_api_gateway_logging` to false.
 The configuration consists of a role per region, and setting the API Gateway Logging setting to use the role.
 See [Set up CloudWatch logging for REST APIs in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html) for details.